jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/ansibleTowerDeployment/module5/lab1.rst

 The entirety of this lab is in Source Control, with different tools using different parts.
 Postman imported our collection directly from Source Control, the documentation and configuration examples are also pulled from the same source, giving a real example of `Source-of-Truth`.
 We are now going to integrate Module 5 of this lab into Ansible Tower.

-Our BIG-IP units are in a non-configured default state, there is **no license, networking, accounts, or service configurations**.
+Our BIG-IP units are in a non-configured default state.
+There is **no license, networking, accounts, or service configurations**.
 Before beginning the labs below, log in to the BIG-IP units and follow along as parts of the lab are being built out.

     Using `Chrome` navigate to the `Automation Toolch. . .` bookmark folder and open a tab to each BIG-IP.